Miserlou/Emo/README.md

     $ emo tree fire cloud --copy
     🌴 🔥 ☁

-There's also a --list argument if you just want to see what's available.
+There are also --list and --all arguments if you just want to see what's available.

 And that's all it does!